shunlll999/abc_stock_test/README.md

   }
 }
 ```
-### After you clone this project into your machine, you'll need install the phe project by terminal
+##### After you clone this project into your machine, you'll need install the project by terminal

 ```
 npm install